moorepants/learn-multibody-dynamics/mass.rst

    \bar{r}^{S_o/O} = \frac{ \int_{\textrm{solid}} \rho \bar{r} dV }{ \int_{\textrm{solid}} \rho dV }

-The particle form (Eq. :math:numref:`mass-center-particles`) can be calculated using vectors and scalars in SymPy Mechanics:
+The particle form (Eq. :math:numref:`mass-center-particles`) can be calculated using vectors and scalars in SymPy Mechanics.
+Here is an example of three particles each at an arbitrary location relative to :math:`O`:

 .. jupyter-execute::